redhat-openstack/website/source/documentation/neutron-quickstart.html.md

     sudo yum install -y http://rdo.fedorapeople.org/openstack/openstack-grizzly/rdo-release-grizzly.rpm

+    Note: Currently, Packstack has an issue with OpenStack Havana and Neutron due to naming and package issues.
+If you wish to use Packstack to install Neutron, please stick to OpenStack Grizzly.

     Note: For Neutron to work properly, a network namespaces-enabled kernel is required.
 On RHEL systems, please do a yum -y update and reboot prior to continuing.

 ### Step 2: Install Packstack Installer